Aaron98990/ways-of-the-game/spirit-of-the-game.md

 ## Not Commonly Acceptable

 Allowing jewelry, including when covered, because you expect the game not to be aggressive.
 - The game is physical and the referee's main responsibility is to keep the player's from getting injured from avoidable hazards.
-This includes for small children. **Match officails are not allowed to wear jewellery, including wedding rings, as well althoggh I see this a lot.**
+This includes for small children or recreational games. **Match officails are not allowed to wear jewellery (other than watch(es)), including wedding rings, although I see this a lot.
+A bracelet is a piece of jewelery.**

 Ignoring a handball because the ball barely grazes a defender's arm.
 - A handball offense should always be penalized as it will affect the trajectory and curve of the ball.